aerospike/act/README.md

 dedicated large-block read thread and one dedicated large-block write thread per device.

-#### Process for Certifying a Drive(s) for the Basic Required Performance
+#### Process for Certifying a Drive(s) for the 3x Performance
 ----------------------------------

-In general, we recommend that you certify a drive for 3x performance.
+**In general, we recommend that you certify a drive for 3x performance.
 Many drives do not pass the 3x certification.
 If you do not have a high-volume application, you may find that a 2x or 2.5x certification will be sufficient.
-The instructions below describe the 3x certification process, but you may need to adjust the test based on actual performance.
+The instructions below describe the 3x certification process, but you may need to adjust the test based on actual performance.**

 To certify a drive(s) for use with Aerospike Database requires two stages: